Dealers see 15 percent chance Fed's twist boosting economy: poll

 A 14th dealer said chances were "low."

-Investors appeared to agree with this assessment, judging from reaction on Wall Street, where stocks fell nearly 3 percent .SPX.
+Investors appeared to agree with this assessment, judging from reaction on Wall Street, where stocks fell nearly 3 percent.

 Economists at primary dealers -- the 20 large financial institutions that do business directly with the Fed -- assigned a 32 percent chance to the Fed doing a QE3 program in the next six months.